-2.2.2 Fundamental Data Acquisition and Post-Launch Validation Preparation of the Product
+2.2.2 Validation Observation and Product Validation

-This research area seeks proposals for obtaining fundamental in situ observation and measurement data necessary for the improvement of new and existing algorithms, preparation of ground observation systems and analysis methods directly contributing to the GCOM-C1 post-launch validation through cooperation with other research and ground and satellite observation programs.
+This research area seeks proposals of validation observation and effective product validation through cooperation with other ground and satellite observation researches.
 Table 4 details the definition and validation methods for each product.